Zoomdata/admin-sample-provisioner/README.md

 # Sample Provisioner

 This sample application demonstrates the use of Zoomdata's administrative REST APIs.
 With it, you can create multiple accounts at once, list existing accounts, and delete accounts by name.
-The sample demonstrates using Zoomdata's GET /accounts API to retrieve an accountId by name and then using that accountId with Zoomdata's DELETE /accounts API to delete the account.
+The sample demonstrates using Zoomdata's GET `/accounts/` API to retrieve an `accountId` by account name and then using that `accountId` with Zoomdata's DELETE `/accounts/` API to delete the account.

 ## Commands